-To effectively outline new strategies, processes and timelines, it can be very helpful to visualize the flows.
+To effectively outline new marketing strategies, processes, and timelines, it can be very helpful to visualize the flows.

-You could opt for a classic flow chart, or a more creative infographic.
+You could opt for a classic flow chart or a more creative marketing plan infographic.
 Whatever type of visual you choose to create, the goal should be to make the information easier for people to follow.

 The first step is to organize your flow into distinct steps.
-Remember to clearly label each step and to use visual cues like lines or arrows to indicate the direction in which the flow should be read.
+Remember to clearly label each step and to use symbols like lines or arrows to indicate the direction in which the flow should be read.

 It can also be helpful to visualize each step using different shapes, or attaching an icon to each step.

 For example, this page visualizes an email campaign flow:

 Icons represent each email as an individual block, to make it easier for readers to visualize the process.
 Concise descriptions give readers context to understand the flow chart.

 Take a look at how information flows visually throughout this promotional marketing plan template thanks to strategically placed visual cues:

 3. Emphasize important statistics, metrics, and numbers in your marketing plan